F1LT3R/fstop/README.md

 # 🔥 Watchers

 A mesmerizing terminal visualization that brings your file system to life.
-Watch files pulse with heat as they change, see git status at a glance, and experience your codebase breathing in real-time.
+Watch files heat decay as they change, see git status at a glance, and experience your codebase breathing in real-time.

 ```
-watching: /Users/dev/myproject  3↑
+watching: /Users/dev/myproject  ↑3

-myproject/
++ myproject/
-├── src/
+├── + src/
-│   ├── ✚ App.tsx                                    MODIFIED 2s █████░ 78%
+│   ├── ✚ App.tsx                               MODIFIED 2s ██████░
 │   ├── ✚ components/
-│   │   └── ● Button.tsx                             CREATED 8s ███░░░ 45%
+│   │   └── ● Button.tsx                        CREATED 8s ████░░░
-│   ├── utils/
+│   │       ⋮ +2 more
-│   │   └── helpers.ts
+│   ├── utils/...
 │   └── index.ts
 ├── … package.json
 └── README.md